azad6026/nikpro-source/content/blog/a-felxbox-dice-as-an-example-of-different-flexbox-properties.md

 }
 </strong></pre>

 Practically we can [use FlexBox](http://www.nikpro.com.au/custom-form-and-gird-layouts-with-flexbox/) properties in any type of things.
 It is very flexible and easy to use.
 We will practice some complex examples later on as well.

-Thanks for reading.
+Thank you for reading.